$\mathrm{SU}(r)$ Vafa-Witten invariants, Ramanujan's continued fractions, and cosmic strings: Virtual degeneracy loci

 \end{proposition}

-This property is very powerful when combined with the universality result of G.~Ellingsrud, A.~Str{\o}mme, and the first-named author \cite[Thm.~4.1]{EGL}.
+This property is very powerful when combined with the universality result of G.~Ellingsrud, M.~Lehn, and the first-named author \cite[Thm.~4.1]{EGL}.
 The universality theorem of \cite[Thm.~4.1]{EGL} states (roughly speaking) that tautological integrals over $\Hilb^n(S)$ are determined by universal polynomials in the Chern numbers.
+See also \cite{Got2}.
 Applied to our current setting, and combined with the previous proposition, this leads to the following result.
 There exist universal power series $A(q)$, $B(q)$, $\{E_i(q)\}_{i=1}^{r-1}$, $\{E_{ij}(q)\}_{1 \leq i \leq j \leq r-1}$, only depending on $r$, such that

 By specializing to a K3 surface, the universal series $A(q)$ can be explicitly determined \cite{TT2}, \cite[Thm.~C]{Laa1}

 Note that $\mathsf{G}_{S,\boldsymbol{a}}(q)$ only contributes to the vertical generating series \eqref{eqn1} when $a_1, \ldots, a_{r-1}$ are Seiberg-Witten basic classes.
 In this case, $a_i K_S = a_i^2$.
 We therefore define